Lab 1: Course Intro & the Very Basics

 Try clicking the Render button just above the quarto-document.
 This will create the HTML5 output file.
 Note!
 You may get a Connection Refused message.
 If so, don’t worry, just close the page to return to the cloud server and find the generated .html file, left-click and select View in Web Browser.

-Perhaps you have previously encountered Jupyter notebooks, Quarto is similar.
+If you have previously encountered Jupyter notebooks, Quarto is similar.
 The basic idea is to have one document covering the entire project cycle.

 Bio Data Science with a Virtual AI Assistant

-I am pretty sure you all know of chatGPT by now, so let us address the elephant in the room!
+I am pretty sure you all know of ChatGPT by now, so let us address the elephant in the room!

 Getting started